21hook/MVVM/README.md

   addrRefresh();
 })
 ```
-All you need to do is to manitain the event interfaces, other reponsibities of other modules
+All you need to do is to maintain the event interfaces, other responsibility of other modules
 are separated from you.
-The porblem is handled done.
+The problem is handled done.

 Let's put listener/watcher pattern, observer operation, & [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) all together in Vue

 Ex:
-`observer` opertion
+`observer` operation
 ```
 function observe(data) {
   if (!data || type data !== 'object')  return;